danmastrow/OutlookAppointmentScheduler/Readme.md

 7. To modify existing bookings, double click the booking on the MainForm.
 8. Once the bookings are created and the Service is installed, they will automatically be booked at the specific time.

 ## Todo
+- [ ] Implement Serilog logging and metrics in the service.
 - [x] Setup Topshelf and Quartz scheduler.
 - [x] Add config file to read appointment information.
 - [x] Create booking and send based upon config information.
 - [x] Attach a Windows Form project to the solution that manages the service and monitors the service status.
 - [x] Write Appointment Bookings to JSON files and read from that in the Service.
-- [ ] Fix the refresh service polling bug, replace with event hook on Service Status.
-- [ ] Implement Serilog logging and metrics in the service.
-- [ ] Create GitHub release.
+- [x] Create GitHub release.
 - [x] Resize the MainForm GUI to the size of the ListView on load.
-- [ ] Add Windows Form Functionality (Settings Page) that reads/writes to the config file for easy configurability.

 ## Backlog
 - [ ] Read and write appointment information from database.
 - [ ] Read logs of service from GUI and display them.
+- [ ] Add Windows Form Functionality (Settings Page) that reads/writes to the config file for easy configurability.
+- [ ] Replace service polling with event on service status.

 ## Gotcha's
 - Currently to Install the service you must be an Administrator on your Machine, or at least run the GUI as as Admin.